sagemath/trac_to_gh/Issue 5994.md

 # Issue 5994: singular.version() yields an error when first called, has no doctest, and has a strange output imo

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5994

 Original creator: SimonKing